walking-octopus/system-info-ut/README.md

 - Python3 / pip3
 - Clickable (get it from [here](https://clickable-ut.dev/en/latest/index.html))

-Use Clickable to build and package Translate as a Click package ready to be installed on Ubuntu Touch
+Use Clickable to build and build it as Click package ready to be installed on Ubuntu Touch

 ### Build instructions
 Make sure you clone the project with